SirTori/indenticator/README.md

 Visually highlights the current indent depth.

-This extension can be used by itself, but it's recommended to use it alongside the builtin indent guides.
+This extension can be used by itself, but it's recommended to use it alongside the built-in indent guides (setting `editor.renderIndentGuides`).
+These show thin grey lines on *every* indent, while this extension highlights the indent on the indent depth the cursor is currently on.

 **Changes in Visual Studio Code 1.23.0**:<br/>
-With Version 1.23.0 VS Code introduced a new builtin active indent guide.
+With Version 1.23.0 VS Code introduced a new built-in active indent guide.
 For an explanation of differences and tips regarding the new feature and this extension please see [remarks section](#remarks)

 | ![Indenticator demonstration](img/demo.gif) |
 |- |